All Episodes

 What you want is certainty.

-Get used to this it's the way it's going to be now the government has made it too expensive to hire American workers.
+Get used to this because it's the way it's going to be now.

-The government has put a premium on the cost of uh uh of of hiring American workers doesn't matter in the government in the government you can give people pension absurd pensions and vacation rights and health care packages and let them retire at fifty because they're sticking somebody else with the tab.
+In the government, you can give people pension, absurd pensions and vacation rights and healthcare packages and let them retire at 50 because they're sticking somebody else with the tab.

 But when you're a private sector worker, you've got to come up with that.

-If you've got a private sector business and you want to pay somebody $500, the cost you have to – the money you have to give the government for the privilege of hiring an American and paying her $500 a week is a figure you want at least a ballpark figure on that.
+If you've got a private sector business and you want to pay somebody $500, the cost you have to, the money you have to give the government for the privilege of hiring an American and paying her $500 a week is a figure you want at least a ballpark figure on that.

-And the Obama administration and the Harry Reid crazy Nancy Pelosi spending binge of the last couple of years has yanked the rug out from the certainty about employment.
+And the Obama administration and the Harry Reid crazy Nancy Pelosi spending binge of the last couple of years has yanked the rug out from the certainty about employment decisions in the United States.

 That's the problem.